ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_resource_requirements.md

 \note
 - For **USB:Device:Custom Class** each endpoint In/Out pair executes in a separate thread.
-The number of threads depends on the number of endpoints enabled in the configuration file USBD_Config_CustomClass_n.c.
+The number of threads depends on the number of endpoints enabled in the configuration file USBD_Config_CustomClass_n.h.
 - The **Default Stack Size** in the table above can be changed in the USB configuration files (for example USBD_Config_n.h and USBD_Config_DeviceClass_n.h).
 At the end of each configuration file, you will find **OS Resource Settings** and below that the value for the **Thread stack size**.

-### RTX v5 Requirements {#usbd_req_rtx5}

-The USB Device component allocates all necessary resources statically so no changes to RTX settings are necessary.

 ### Memory Requirements {#usbd_mem_req}